vipinbihari/mdx_editor/docs/USER_GUIDE.md

 - Hero image (if present) - displayed at the same size as content images for consistent UI
 - All images used in the post content

-### Replacing Images
+### Managing Images

-You can replace images in multiple ways:
+The Images tab provides comprehensive image management features with advanced state management:

+**Key Features:**
+- **Independent Action States**: Each image has its own independent action containers (Replace, Generate, Stamp) that can be open simultaneously without affecting other images
+- **Smart Image Refresh**: Only the specific image being modified refreshes after actions - other images remain stable with no flickering
+- **Multiple Workflows**: Work on multiple image operations simultaneously across different images

-#### Method 1: Upload from your computer
+#### Method 1: Drag and Drop

 1. Go to the Images tab
 2. Click "Replace Image" on the image you want to replace
-3. A replacement interface will appear directly below the selected image
-4. Drag and drop a new image or click to select one from your computer
+3. Drag and drop a new image file onto the drop zone
+4. The system will automatically upload and replace the image
-5. The image will be uploaded and replaced in the post
+5. Only this specific image will refresh to show the updated version

 #### Method 2: Import from URL